MENTOR HANDBOOK

 Please refer to the ‘Plagiarism & Referencing Guide’ for instructions in what plagiarism is and how to avoid it.
 This guide shows how to properly reference in the Harvard style and how to pick appropriate sources of information.

-Students do not receive this report but will be contacted if the percent of plagiarism is high, and after review, the Educator can see that the work is not their own.
-URKUND checks against all Learner’s Guides, the internet and other submitted assignments by students both with us, and other providers.
+Students do not receive this report but will be contacted if the percent of plagiarism is too high and have it provided, and after review, the Educator can see that the work is not their own.

-Plagiarism falls under ‘Academic Dishonesty’.
+Plagiarism, collusion and the use of AI falls under ‘Academic Dishonesty’.
 All allegations of academic dishonesty will be dealt with (and penalised where substantiated) in accordance with the Student Misconduct Procedure.
-A summary of the penalties, which may be applied under these procedures, is as follows.

-If a case of academic dishonesty is determined to be the result of genuine misunderstanding, we will allow the student to resubmit an edited submission.
-The student will receive an informal warning for the instance, which is noted in their file.
+If the alleged academic dishonesty is determined to be the result of genuine misunderstanding, we will allow the student to resubmit an edited submission.
+The student will still receive a warning for the instance, which is noted in their file.

-All other plagiarism will be categorised as low, medium of high, depending on the actual percentage of plagiarism after an Educator has reviewed the assessment and removed any incorrect tags of plagiarism.
+Plagiarism is categorised as low, medium of high, depending on the actual percentage of plagiarism detected after an Educator has reviewed the assessment and removed any incorrect tags of plagiarism.
+The level will dictate the action we take, from returning the assessment for editing, or marking it as Not Satisfactory.

 Refer to the Plagiarism, Researching & Referencing Handbook for detailed information on the requirements and how to reference.
 The Referencing Cheat Sheet will help students format their references for commonly used sources.